ericwoud/buildRKarch/README.md

 # buildRKarch

 Install a minimal Arch-Linux on Rockchip devices from scratch.
-Now I started only for RK-3288 devices.
+Now I started only for RK-3288 and RK-3588 devices.

+RK-3588 is now the default.
+Change the first couple of lines of the script (uncomment/comment) to change to RK-3288.

 Openhour Chameleon device is added from Miqi files, as I have an OpenHour Chameleon.
-It is set as default.

-All U-Boot supported devices are supported in this script, but only Miqi is tested!
+All U-Boot supported devices are supported in this script, but only miqi an rock-5b are tested!

-Now includes a patch so that temperature is regulated at higher degrees!
-Delete the file rootfs/boot/dtbos/rk3288-thermal-overlay.dts before building, if you do not want to.

 The script can be run from Arch Linux and Debian/Ubuntu.

 The script only formats the SD card and installs packages and configures them.
 Nothing needs to be build.
 Everything that is build, is installed with prebuild packages.
 These packages can be updated through the AUR.

+RK3288: Now includes a patch so that temperature is regulated at higher degrees!
+Delete the file rootfs/boot/dtbos/rk3288-thermal-overlay.dts before building, if you do not want to.

-The script installs a version of ffmpeg that supports HW decoding on RockChip devices, using only mainline kernel.
+RK3288: The postinstall script installs a version of ffmpeg that supports HW decoding on RockChip devices, using only mainline kernel.
 It is build from the same source as LibreElec's patched ffmpeg for Kodi.

 The script is in development and uses sudo.
 Any bug may possibly delete everything permanently!